- Bring your Business to Florida

 From moving people to moving data, Florida has built what it takes to be an economic powerhouse.

-Florida has one of the world’s most extensive multi-modal transportation systems, featuring international airports, deep-water shipping ports, extensive highway and rail networks and multiple hubs that allow for high-speed data transmission from around the U.S. to Europe, Latin America and Africa.
+Florida’s transportation infrastructure is one of the world’s most extensive multi-modal systems, featuring international airports, deep-water seaports, extensive highway and rail networks and multiple hubs that allow for high-speed data transmission from around the U.S. to Europe, Latin America and Africa.

-Worldwide Connectivity: Florida is connected to the world in every possible way.
-From strong cultural and trade connections with Latin America to unmatched global reach via its modern ports and airports and its leadership in the budding space travel industry, Florida is a true global hub for business.
+Florida is connected to the world in every possible way.
+From strong cultural and trade connections with Latin America to unmatched global reach via its modern ports and airports and its leadership in the commercial space industry, Florida is a true global hub for business.